vnijs/radiant/inst/base/tools/help/transform.Rmd

 When you select `Type` from the `Transformation type` drop-down another drop-down menu is shown that will allow you to change the type or class of one or more variables in your data.
 For example, you can change a variable of type factor or character to a variable of type date.
 Click the `Save changes` button to change variable(s) in the data set.
 A description of the transformations included in Radiant is provided below.

-1. As factor: convert a variable to type factor (i.e., as.factor(x))
+1. As factor: convert a variable to type factor (i.e., a categorical variable)
-2. As number: convert a variable to type numeric (i.e., as.numeric(x))
+2. As number: convert a variable to type numeric
-3. As integer: convert a variable to type integer (i.e., as.integer(x))
+3. As integer: convert a variable to type integer
-4. As character: convert a variable to type character (i.e., as.character(x))
+4. As character: convert a variable to type character (i.e., strings)
-5. As date (mdy): R will, by default, read dates as factors.
-Use this function if the dates are ordered as month-day-year
+5. As date (mdy): convert a character of factor variable to a date if the dates are ordered as month-day-year
-6. As date (dmy): R will, by default, read dates as factors.
-Use this function if the dates are ordered as day-month-year
+6. As date (dmy): convert a character of factor variable to a date if the dates are ordered as day-month-year
-7. As date (ymd): R will, by default, read dates as factors.
-Use this function if the dates are ordered as year-month-day
+7. As date (dmy): convert a character of factor variable to a date if the dates are ordered as year-month-day
-8. As date/time (ymd_hms): R will, by default, read dates as factors.
-Use this function if the dates are ordered as year-month-day-hour-minute-second
+8. As date/time (ymd_hms): convert a character of factor variable to a date if the dates are ordered as year-month-day-hour-minute-second

 #### Change